 Dead Loads: Accommodate loads from weights of building materials, construction itself, and all fixed service equipment.

 Live Loads: Accommodate loads from use and occupancy of the building, either uniformly distributed loads as prescribed by the Code or concentrated loads, whichever are more demanding structurally.

+Soil Bearing Pressure Requirements NG Pam 415.5 Appendix G

 Environmental Loads: Accommodate loads from all environmental forces in accordance with the Code.